 If your home sustained damage from a hurricane or tropical storm, there are some actions you can take once the storm is over, including:

-- Documenting the damage: Before beginning to put your home back together, take photographs or a video of your home to illustrate the extent of the damage.
-It can be helpful to take before-and-after pictures or videos to better connect the damages to the disaster, as well.
+- Documenting the damage: Before beginning to put your home back together, take photographs or video of your home to illustrate the extent of the damage.
+It can be helpful to take before-and-after pictures or videos to better connect the damages to the disaster.

 - Documenting your expenses: Document and keep receipts of any expenses you incurred before, during, and after the hurricane.

 - Updating your insurance coverage: This may be a good time to look at the insurance coverage you have and determine if it was enough to cover all your losses.
-If not, purchase extra insurance before the next hurricane watch or warning is issued later in the season, to make sure your home is protected.
+If not, purchase extra insurance before the next hurricane watch or warning is issued later in the season to ensure your home is protected.

 Review Your Policies Carefully

 Timing is everything when it comes to having the right insurance to cover your property in the event of a hurricane.
-The National Oceanic and Atmospheric Administration (NOAA) predicts that the hurricane season in 2019 will produce two to four major hurricanes resulting in serious damage.
-They also predict up to 15 named storms that may also cause significant damage.
+The National Oceanic and Atmospheric Administration (NOAA) predicts that hurricanes will increase in intensity and that intense hurricanes will occur more frequently over the next few decades.
 Scientists have found that global warming is making hurricanes more dangerous every year, so making sure you have the right coverage for your property before a hurricane hits is advised.

 If you live in Florida, you will experience hurricanes and tropical storms that are dangerous and destructive.
 The best defense against catastrophic hurricane damage is to have comprehensive coverage that protects you against floods, wind, and other damage from hurricanes.
 Don’t wait until disaster strikes.